nhm-herpetology/museum-NGS-training/Unit_01/Computer_Lab/README.md

 ```
 >At 211 MB this is a rather large file so the download may take a moment.

-2. Illumina datasets can be very large, so for this lab we are going to work with an unpublished dataset of 10 shotgun-sequenced museum specimens (XXX GB) which was generated on the NHM Illumina NextSeq.
+2. Illumina datasets can be very large, so for this lab we are going to work with an unpublished dataset of 10 shotgun-sequenced museum specimens (16 GB) which was generated on the NHM Illumina NextSeq.

 3. The software uses a configuration file which is always named ```SampleSheet.csv``` that is formatted like this:
 ```